Digital-Ecosystems/edc-ionos-samples/Nextcloud/file-share-between-2-nextcloud-accounts/README.md

-# File Share between 2 Nextcloud accounts
+# File Share between two different nextcloud accounts

-This example shows how to share file/folder between two EDC's using two different Nextcloud Accounts.
+This example shows how to share a data file between two EDC's using two different Nextcloud's accounts.

 The consumer will use the Nextcloud and the provider will use Nextcloud.

-It is based on [this](https://github.com/eclipse-edc/Samples/blob/main/transfer/transfer-05-file-transfer-cloud/README.md) EDC example and it will execute the connector locally.
+It is based on EDC example, and it will execute the connector locally.

 ## Requirements